nansencenter/DAPPER/dapper/mods/README.md

 See the README section on
 [test cases (models)](https://github.com/nansencenter/DAPPER#Test-cases-models)
-for an overview of the models included with DAPPER.
+for a table overview of the included models.

-The models are all simple;
-this facilitates the reliability, reproducibility, and attributability of the experiment results.

 ## Defining your own model

-Essentially, you just need to define all of the attributes of a `dapper.mods.HiddenMarkovModel`.
-Below is a sugested structure you can use to define it.
+Below is a sugested structuring followed by most models already within DAPPER.
+However, you are free to organize your model as you see fit, as long as it culminates in the definition of one or more `dapper.mods.HiddenMarkovModel`.
+For the sake of modularity,
+try not to import stuff from DAPPER outside of `dapper.mods` and `liveplotting`.

 - Make a directory: `my_model`.
 It does not have to reside within the `dapper/mods` folder, but make sure to look into some of the other dirs thereunder as examples,